-Current members of the AIAA Board of Directors, except under unusual circumstances, are not eligible to be nominated for any award until their term of service ends.
+Current members of the AIAA Board of Directors or AIAA Foundation Board of Trustees, except under unusual circumstances, are not eligible to be nominated for any award until their term of service ends.

-Before preparing the nominaton, the nominator must ensure that the nominee is eligible for the award.
-Inquiries may be emailed to AIAA Honors and Awards.
+Before preparing the nomination, the nominator must ensure that the nominee is eligible for the award.
+Inquiries may be emailed to

 How Can I Submit a Nomination?

-If the online nomination system is not used to submit a nomination for the AIAA Sustained Service Award, submit a signed nomination form, a scoresheet documenting the nominee's AIAA service and activities and a one-page resume.
+signed nomination form and scoresheet and one page documenting AIAA service and activities must be submitted by the nomination deadline.
 To be eligible, the scoresheet must total a minimum of 100 points.
-Letters of endorsement may be submitted but are not mandatory.
+Signed one page letters of endorsement may be submitted but are not mandatory.
 Technical accomplishments are not a consideration for this award.

-Effective 1 January 2013, nomination packages exceeding the page limit will be returned to the nominator.
+Any nomination package exceeding the page limit will be returned to the nominator.
 The nomination package may be re-submitted to AIAA by the nomination deadline providing it meets the page limit.